jrehor/kcc/README.md

  `i$1981-02-01         /integer representation of dates is puzzling at first -15674

- 15674+1981-02-01      /add 15674 days and the mystery is solved, dates are simply offsets of:
+ 15674+1981-02-01      /adding 15674 days solves the mystery: dates in k are simply offsets from:
 2024-01-01

 ```

 There is more to be said about the type system, but we have enough to proceed.

+### right to left and back again

 ### no stinking loops

-### right to left and back again

 ### how to solve it